scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 you're usual schedule is thrown off.
 So next week should supply a better guage of the perceived effects.

+### Day 10:

+So much for my plan of only having Soylent all day!
+Started out with being lazy and playing video games while having my breakfast cup.
+But since I sat around all day I wasn't that hungry.
+So I didn't bother with lunch, and then I went out to the movies with friends and had some candy and a soda.
+Afterward I had some beer and hung out with people chatting and that was it.
+So I suppose the only _real_ food I had all day was the Soylent, but I didn't have a _just_ soylent day.
+And tomorrow will probably be a miss too since it's a holiday.

 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/
 ["stop eating food"]:http://robrhinehart.com/?p=298